Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 [roadmap](https://numpy.org/neps/roadmap.html#interoperability) and
 the larger scientific community taking small steps in the right direction is ultimately progress towards the ideal world of interoperable science.
-At Quansight and the wider PyData community, we've gained a lot of momentum and interest towards improving interoperability and extensibility in SciPy and Scikits.
+At Quansight and in the wider PyData community, we've gained a lot of momentum and interest towards improving interoperability and extensibility in SciPy and Scikits.
 Stay tuned for some interesting updates on this very soon.